 👉 So the numbering on any Mode diagram, also outlines the same numbered chord.

 The contrast and styles on the markers are there to also help you isolate notes, intervals, smaller shapes, string groups; and, the musical lines.
 So even while staying in position, they should help you to see past them, for more to appear.
+"Missing" markers, and "altered tones" are also framed more clearly by the styling.

 👉 The marker styles are formed around the natural musical line: so they have a gravity in the visual connections; and still help facilitate a clear and natural contrast.